 In California, if the state learns that a child is being neglected or abused, the child can be removed from the parent’s home.
 When a child is taken away from their parents because of neglect and/or abuse, it is referred to as a juvenile dependency case, which is very serious.

 When child welfare agencies remove a child from their home, the child’s life is changed, sometimes forever.
 Generally, a child abuse or neglect case beings when a relative, a mandated reporter, such as a doctor or teacher, or a concerned neighbor contacts the authorities and makes a report.

-A juvenile dependency case often starts when a concerned citizen reports
+A juvenile dependency case often starts when a concerned citizen reports that they suspect:

 - A parent is not taking proper care of their child,